Detroit turns island park into COVID-19 memorial garden

 “The communities of college towns depend on these activities,” Atlas said.

-Iowa State says it will allow about 25,000 season-ticket holders to attend that team’s opener in Ames against Louisiana-Lafayette on Sept.
-12 , despite rising COVID-19 numbers in Iowa .
+Iowa State said it will allow about 25,000 season-ticket holders to attend that team’s opener in Ames against Louisiana-Lafayette on Sept.
+12 , despite rising COVID-19 numbers in Iowa.

 Iowa State Athletic director Jamie Pollard told fans in a letter that they will be required to wear face coverings and that tailgating will be banned.
-Pollard asks that fans respect others’ wishes for distancing.
+Pollard asked that fans respect others’ wishes for distancing.

-The decision came as Iowa continues to struggle with the virus spreading virus in several counties, including those with university campuses.
+The decision came as Iowa continues to struggle with the virus spreading in several counties, including those with university campuses.

 BACK TO SCHOOL